CodinGame/monaco-vscode-api/README.md

 - the worker extension host iframe html: `webWorkerExtensionHostIframe.html`
 - the worker extension host worker javascript: `extensionHost.worker.js`

-If adding those headers is not an options, you can have a look at <https://github.com/gzuidhof/coi-serviceworker>
+If adding those headers is not an options, you can have a look at <https://github.com/gzuidhof/coi-serviceworker>, but only if you are not using webviews as it introduces problems then.

 # Usage